paulk-asert/groovy-data-science/subprojects/HousePrices/README.md

 * illustrate multi-regression against multiple features (multiple technologies)
 * look at displaying errors (multiple technologies)

-You have several options for running the programs:
+You have several options for running the programs (see more details from the main [README](../../README.md):

 * If you have opened the repo in IntelliJ (or your favourite IDE) you should be able to execute the examples directly in the IDE.